Introducing Website Lookup Endpoint (+ Decision Maker Data in Company Details!) Learn more

 • possible business listings

-This is the cleanest explanation of the business model, and it comes from the app listing itself:
+The best explanation comes from the app listing itself:

 Our content is 100% free, however this app contains ads that will send you to paid services if you click on them.
 Ads are labeled with 'ad', 'sponsored links' etc.